SaSanju/RTR_System_API/README.md

 # File Structure

-Inside the Folder `routes`
+Inside the Folder `routes`,
-    `customerApi.js` contains the APIs for Customers
+     `customerApi.js` contains the APIs for Customers,
     `restaurantApi.js` contains the APIs for Restaurants

-Inside the Foldar `models`
+Inside the Foldar `models`,
-    four database collections are maintained
+     four database collections are maintained,
     `booking`, `restaurant`, `review`, `table`.

 Inside the Foldar `doc`